How Long Does It Take For A Joint To Get Out Of Your System?

 Here’s the science behind it:

-According to a study, after smoking about 27 mg of ▵9-THC in a joint, THC-COOH in urine of smoker was peaking at 180 ng/mL after 4 hours.
+According to a study, after smoking about 27 mg of ▵9-THC in a joint, THC-COOH in a smoker’s urine was peaking at 180 ng/mL after 4 hours.

-For a confirmation test with a 20 ng/mL cutoff, the infrequent users will need near 5 days to test negative, while the frequent users will need up to 7 days.
+For a confirmation test with a 20 ng/mL cutoff, infrequent users will need almost 5 days to test negative, while frequent users will need up to 7 days.

-However, it’s good to keep in mind that these calculations may hugely vary depending on many variables, which include age, body mass, lifestyle and personal metabolism among others.
+However, it’s good to keep in mind that these calculations may vary significantly depending on many variables, which include age, body mass, lifestyle, and personal metabolism.

-How long for one joint to get out of system?
+How long for one joint to get out of your system?

 Here is the math:

 In the study above, a weak marijuana strain was used.
-Let’s take their findings and re-calculate days for other strains knowing how much THC is in the joint.
+Let’s take their findings and recalculate the number of days for other strains knowing how much THC is in the joint.

-An average pinner with 15% THC has 48 mg of THC, which gives near 320 ng/mL of THC-COOH in urine after smoking.
-This concentration will be reduced to 160 ng/mL in one and a half day, 80 ng/mL in 3 days and 40 ng/mL in 4.5 days, so you need near 4 days to pass a drug test after smoking such joint.
-Since THC half-life in later days grows to 4 and 7 days for infrequent and frequent users respectively, you may need from 8 to 11 days to get below 20 ng/mL and pass confirmation test.
+An average pinner with 15% THC has 48 mg of THC, which gives near 320 ng/mL of THC-COOH in the urine after smoking.
+This concentration will be reduced to 160 ng/mL in 1.5 days, 80 ng/mL in 3 days, and 40 ng/mL in 4.5 days, so you need almost 4 days to pass a drug test after smoking such a joint.
+Since THC half-life later grows to 4 and 7 days for infrequent and frequent users respectively, you may need from 8 to 11 days to get below 20 ng/mL and pass a confirmation test.